imjasonh/rustvulncheck/README.md

 ### Status

-The enriched database is available at [`./vuln_db.json`], and is continuously rebuilt by periodically scraping RustSec's advisories and doing the diff analysis to determine affected symbols.
+The enriched database is available at [`./vuln_db.json`](./vuln_db.json), and is continuously rebuilt by periodically scraping RustSec's advisories and doing the diff analysis to determine affected symbols.
 Right now I'm having Claude spot-check and improve the enriched DB and add tests for corner cases it discovers.
 It's going pretty well!

-Eventually, it would probably be useful for humans/agents to spot-check some and even manually tweak the findings.
+Eventually, it would probably be useful for humans and more agents to spot-check and tweak the findings.
 The idea isn't to replace the experts with good taste, it's to give them a leg up on the backlog and ongoing analysis.

 The call analysis code could probably also be improved to both find more cases, and to filter out negatives better.